iNanoToxin/OwlHacks-Husgo/README.md

 ## Overview

-This is a Next.js application built for [your project's purpose or description].
-It is designed to provide [briefly explain the functionality or features of the app].
+This is a Next.js application built for PhillyGo.
+It is designed to allow people in Philadelphia to travel safely and avoid high-crime areas.
+The app gives the user a path that considers crime rates in certain areas and the speed it takes for a person to travel to their destination.

 ## Prerequisites